Professional Development Program

 Reporting Learning Activities

 Members can self-report their learning activities online by selecting 'Transcript' from the PD menu.
-If you have any questions regarding the online system, please refer to the FAQ document or contact firstname.lastname@example.org.
+If you have any questions regarding the online system or the PD program, please refer to the FAQ document or contact email@example.com.

 Members Living and Practicing Outside Alberta

 Members living and practicing outside of Alberta must designate a Primary Jurisdiction for purposes of professional development reporting.
 This can be done by selecting 'Transcript' from the PD menu and completing the online declaration.
-This must be done each reporting period, prior to the reporting deadline.
-For Canadian members, the primary jurisdiction is defined as the member's principal place of practice and residence in Canada.
-For members practicing / residing outside Canada, the primary jurisdiction would be the jurisdiction in Canada in which the member first obtained registration.
+This online declaration must be completed each reporting period, prior to the reporting deadline.
 Please click here for more information.

 Members designating Alberta as their Primary Jurisdiction must self-report their learning activities via our online reporting system.
 Members designating an alternate jurisdiction as their Primary Jurisdiction must report their learning activities to your Primary Jurisdiction and comply with the requirements of that jurisdiction.